FirebirdSQL/Butler/rfc/4/FBSP.rst

 2.6.2 Common protobuf specifications
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-All Protocol Buffer specifications build on protocol buffers defined by :ref:`3/FBDS - 5.1 Common protobuf specifications <common-protobuf>`.
+All Protocol Buffer definitions in this specifications build on protocol buffers defined by :ref:`3/FBDS - 5.1 Common protobuf specifications <common-protobuf>`.

-All Protocol Buffer specifications use `proto3` syntax.
+All Protocol Buffer definitions in this specifications use `proto3` syntax.
 This syntax variant does not support required fields, and all fields are optional (basic types will have the default "empty" value when they are not serialized).
 However, some fields in FBSP specification are considered as mandatory (as "required" in `proto2`), and should be validated as such by receiver.

 2.6.3 FBSP Data Frames for message types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^